avahidi/arm-foss/README.rst

 * change SoC flip-flops to use an asynchronous reset like the ARM cpu
 * add a PLL to increase CPU frequency
-* add an APB bus and move the slower peripherals to the bus to speed up the main AHB bus
+* add an APB bus for slower peripherals in order to speed up the main AHB bus
 * rewrite the ROM to accept code from the UART during start
 * add interrupts to the GPIO port